-2. The two-part tariff (Category B tariff)
+3. The two-part tariff (Category B tariff)

-This tariff is suitable for residential customers with consumption in excess of 400 kWh per month supplied normally at 240V or 400V.
+This tariff is suitable for residential customers with consumption more than 400 kWh per month supplied normally at 240V or 400V.
 These customers use electricity for a wide range of applications such as cooking, heating, refrigeration, cleaning and entertainment.

 This tariff would also be suitable for small commercial and agricultural customers.
-This tariff operates on the basis of a fixed monthly charge based on the size of the circuit breakers and an operating charge per kWh.
+This tariff operates based on a fixed monthly charge based on the size of the circuit breakers and an operating charge per kWh.

-3. The three-part tariff (Category C tariff)
+4. The three-part tariff (Category C tariff)

-This tariff is more cost-reflective since it charges separately for the specific customer, variable and capacity costs.
+This tariff is more cost-reflective since it charges separately for the specific customer, high (June - August) and low (September - May) seasonal charges, variable and capacity costs.